 Le Petit Theatre

 Founded in 1916, Le Petit Théâtre du Vieux Carré is one of the nation’s oldest community-based theatre organizations.
-What began as a group of arts supporters producing plays in private drawing rooms in the French Quarter is today a New Orleans performing arts treasure.
-Le Petit performed in different venues for close to fifty years until the organization built a playhouse at 616 St. Peter Street in the early 60’s.
+What began as a group of arts supporters producing plays in private drawing rooms in the French Quarter is today New Orleans most historic playhouse.
+Le Petit performed in different venues for close to fifty years until the organization built a theatre at 616 St. Peter Street in the early 60’s.
 Le Petit has played an important role in New Orleans theatre, hosting and producing performances for theatre-goers of all ages.

 Like many American community theatre groups, Le Petit struggled financially for decades and the situation became dire in 2011.
 Faced with bankruptcy, the theatre’s board of governors approved the sale of a portion of the historic building to the Dickie Brennan Restaurant Group to satisfy the theatre’s financial obligations and to create an endowment to ensure the future of Le Petit for generations to come.